thomaswilburn/itc298-materials/hapi_basics/readme.rst

 Layouts give us the ability to create multiple routes and use multiple views, while sharing the common framing elements of each page.
 In fact, Hapi also integrates with the Handlebars templating system to share inner elements as well, through a special kind of "partials" tag, which is composed of a ``>`` character and the name of the sub-template to include in the larger page.
 For example, the tag ``{{> bio}}`` includes the ``bio.html`` template into the page.

 Partials are a part of the `Mustache template language <https://mustache.github.io/mustache.5.html>`__ that's implemented by Handlebars.
-Mustache templating also provides a number of useful functions, such as block tags that loop through an array or object.
-Block tags are opened with a ``#`` and closed with a ``/`` character, followed by the name of the array or object property.
+Mustache templating also provides a number of useful functions, such as section tags that loop through an array or object or act as conditionals.
+Section tags are opened with a ``#`` and closed with a ``/`` character, followed by the name of the array or object property, and everything in between will be repeated for each item in the collection.

 Let's try an example.
 We're going to feed a JavaScript object with a list of people in it to a template::